fastn-stack/spatial/fastn-hub/README.md

 ```bash
 fastn-hub info
 ```
-Displays hub ID52 and configuration.
+Displays hub ID52 and spoke count.

 ### Add Spoke
 ```bash
 fastn-hub add-spoke <spoke-id52>
 ```
 Authorizes a spoke to connect to this hub.
+The alias defaults to the first 8 characters of the ID52.
+To change aliases, edit spokes.txt directly in the root kosha.

 ### Remove Spoke
 ```bash